Public Consultation Launched on the use of Peat in the Horticultural Industry

 (Phone: 01 8883242)

-Closing date for receipt of submissions is close of business on Monday 20 January 2020
+Closing date for receipt of submissions has passed

 All submissions received will be published on the website of the National Parks and Wildlife Service of the Department of Culture, Heritage and the Gaeltacht, subject to Freedom of Information, Access to Information on the Environment, and data protection legislation.